willhooi/gogosg/README.md

 <img src="https://github.com/IT5007-2320/course-project-whlws/blob/main/ui/src/assets/Homepage.png" width="400">

 ## Overview
+**Go Go SG** is akin to a tourist's 'to-do' list when exploring places of interest in Singapore.
+The general concept revolves the idea of users searching for places of interests and collecting interesting ones as 'cards' by adding them to their favourite collection.
+User can enter their own submission to add new cards and to delete them if needed.
+They can also share their card collection to their friends via a 3rd party email service.

+## Features
 This web app allows users to:
 * search for areas of interests in Singapore (attractions, bars & clubs, food & beverage and  accomodation)